A set-theoretic analysis of the black hole entropy puzzle: Chaitin incompleteness and the entropy of the continuum

 \section{Chaitin incompleteness and the entropy of the continuum}

-Accepting the structure of the arithmetical continuum or equivalently the set $\R$ of real numbers,\footnote{Here by a {\it real number} $x$ we mean by definition a Dedekind slice and by the {\it set of real numbers} $\R$ the set of all Dedekind slices. $\R$ can be equipped with the usual structures (addition, multiplication and ordering) and posssesses the completeness property rendering it a complete ordered field.
-It is well-known that $\R$ as a complete ordered field is essentially unique.} it is the totality of, or more precisely the disjoint union of, its individual constituents called {\it real numbers} or---speaking geometrically---its {\it points}:
+Accepting the structure of the arithmetical continuum or equivalently the set $\R$ of real numbers,\footnote{Here by a {\it real number} $x$ we mean by definition a Dedekind slice or cut of the rationals and by the {\it set of real numbers} $\R$ the collection of all of them. $\R$ can be equipped with the usual structures (addition, multiplication and ordering) and posssesses the completeness property rendering it a complete ordered field.
+It is well-known that $\R$ as a complete ordered field (formulable in a second order theory only!) is essentially unique.} it is the totality of, or more precisely the disjoint union of, its individual constituents called {\it real numbers} or---speaking geometrically---its {\it points}:

-If indeed this is its optimal mathematical structure, then one would expect that using mathematical tools only, one is able to ``locate'' the individual constituents $x$ within their totality $\R$ or equivalently, one is able to make a mathematical distinction between them in an effective way.
+If indeed this is the optimal mathematical structure of the continuum (e.g. it is possible to construct it without points \cite{hel-sha}), then one would expect that using mathematical tools only, one is able to ``locate'' the individual constituents $x$ within their totality $\R$ or equivalently, to make a mathematical distinction between them in an effective way.
 We know from our elementary university studies that upon fixing a notational convention every real number admits a well-defined (for instance decimal) expansion which means that this expansion exists for all real numbers and is unique in the sense that two expansions coincide if and only if the corresponding two real numbers are equal.
 It is however a quite surprising observation that in general the existence of this well-defined and unique expansion is the only available property of a ``truely generic'' real number i.e. a typical element $x\in\R$.
 Therefore our question about an effective mathematical way of ``picking'' a single element $x\in\R$ is in fact a question about the effectiveness of making distinctions between generic real numbers in terms of their (decimal) expansions.